-Key performance indicators, or KPIs, are ways by which the performance of something is measured.
-In the case of ecommerce websites, KPIs are multiple factors that help owners, webmasters, and marketing managers determine whether or not the site is successful, and often how it can be improved to increase revenue.
+Key performance indicators, or KPIs, measure the performance of something.
+In the case of ecommerce websites, KPIs are multiple factors that help owners, webmasters, and marketing managers determine whether the site is successful, and how it can be improved to increase revenue.
 Ecommerce KPIs can be different from other business models as well, which makes them important to understand for any online retailer.

 As we mentioned, there are many ecommerce KPIs that you can track, but these are the handful that we feel are important for most webmasters.
 Depending on how your store is structured, and what kind of customers you have, you may not pay close attention to some of these, or you may want to track them all very closely.

 Some of the most valuable ecommerce KPIs for improving sales, revenue, and customer satisfaction include:

 Website traffic is probably one of the most obvious key performance indicators that an ecommerce site owner will want to watch.
 Generally speaking, the more traffic your site gets, the better chance you have at turning those visitors into paying customers.
 More traffic doesn’t necessarily mean more purchases, but a 5 percent conversion rate at 1,000 visitors versus 1,000,000 visitors does mean two very different things!